Self-build and Custom House Building

 The information will be used to explore ways in which it might be possible for people and plots to be brought together.
 Registration does not, however, guarantee that a suitable plot will be identified, or become available.

 Although the borough council is required to have regard to the register when carrying out its planning and housing function, this is not indefinite.
 Any applicant consistently refusing offers of suitable plots will be removed from the register.
-Applicants will be required to re-register every 12 months to ensure their information is up to date.
+Applicants will be required to re-register every 12 months to ensure their information is up-to-date.
+Letters will be sent to all entrants in October, and the renewal fee for the year 2017-18 is £15.

 We will not pass identifiable information from the register onto anyone outside the council without the written consent of the person who registered their details.